Philip Morris to buy out Carlos Slim's stake in Mexican JV

-Marlboro maker Philip Morris International Inc (PM.N) said it will buy out billionaire Carlos Slim's Grupo Carso (GCARSOA1.MX) from their Mexican joint venture for about $700 million (462 million pounds).
+Marlboro maker Philip Morris International Inc (PM.N) said it will buy out billionaire Carlos Slim's Grupo Carso (GCARSOA1.MX) from their Mexican joint venture for about $700 million.

 Grupo Carso will sell its 20 percent stake in Philip Morris Mexico in a deal that the U.S. company said would add marginally to its earnings per share in the fourth quarter.